 The last most common way is to have a dedicated outro with new material (or a heavily modified version of a previous part).
 Very long and through-composed pieces benefit the most from this type.

 In short, form without any significant amount of repetition.
-Analysing it would result in something like A B C D E and so on, or possibly AABBCCDDEE and on.
+Analysing it would result in something like A B C D E and so on, or possibly A A B B C C and on.
 This is common in film music.
 The lack of repetition makes cohesion difficult, as one minute could sound very different to the next.
-For this reason, you should avoid through-composed form unless you specifically need the effect of unrelieved variation.

 Good form relies not only on a well-structured linear arrangement of parts but also on how the parts relate to one another; just because we can assign letters to each part doesn’t mean we can create good form without modifying the individual parts.